Finance sector embraces VR to make remote working more interesting

 Zoom Video Communications said it expects VR and AR to become a bigger part of online communication in the future.

-This could include new enhancements to alter a person’s appearance to make it more work-appropriate, hiding gym clothes for instance, and translating real-life details into the virtual space, such as the ability to shake hands.
+This could include new enhancements to alter a person’s appearance to make it more work-appropriate, hiding gym clothes, for instance, and translating real-life details into the virtual space, such as the ability to shake hands.

 Microsoft said it has seen increased opportunities for VR usage this year.
 Google declined to comment.

-“I think the pandemic has changed people’s perception on what’s possible and what’s feasible,” said Fidelity’s Warner.
+“I think the pandemic has changed people’s perception on what’s possible and what’s feasible,” Fidelity’s Warner said.

-(Reporting by Elizabeth Howcroft and Saikat Chatterjee; Editing by Alexandra Hudson)
+(Reporting by Elizabeth Howcroft and Saikat Chatterjee, editing by Alexandra Hudson.)